-We are very proud to present our book Practical Data Science with R. This is the book for you if you are a data scientist, want to be a data scientist, or want to work with data scientists.
-This is a good “what next” book for analysts and programmers wanting to know more about machine learning and data manipulation.
+We are very proud to present our book Practical Data Science with R 2nd Edition.
+This is the book for you if you are a data scientist, want to be a data scientist, or want to work with data scientists.
+This is a good “what next” book for analysts and programmers wanting to know more about machine learning and data wrangling.

 Our goal is to present data science from a pragmatic, practice-oriented viewpoint.
 The book will complement other analytics, statistics, machine learning, data science and R books with the following features: